ArtosSystems/docs-legacy/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-vendorReference  | string  | a unique identifier used to reference a vendor on the Aventus Protocol eventId  |  string | a unique identifier used to reference an event on the  Protocol payload  | string  | contextual, non-unqiue data which is attached to a ticket. includes but not exclusive to: event name, data, time, location email  | string  | customer email address secret  | string  |
+vendorReference  | string  | a unique identifier used to reference a vendor on the  Protocol eventId  |  string | a unique identifier used to reference an event on the  Protocol payload  | string  | contextual, non-unqiue data which is attached to a ticket. includes but not exclusive to: event name, data, time, location email  | string  | customer email address secret  | string  |
-link  | string  | the link to be sent to a customer which will open in their  Ticket Wallet status  | string  | <!--- erm --->
+link  | string  | the link to be sent to a customer which will open on their device status  | string  | <!--- erm --->

 ## Retrieve Ticket List